-- Yes, you can because your may augment the basic award with your own studentship funds as provided by the Hong Kong universities for post-graduate students or by other scholarships.
+- Yes, you can augment the basic award with your own studentship funds as provided by the home universities in Hong Kong for post-graduate students or by other scholarships.

 8. Can I apply for this program if I don't have post-graduate studentships or any other scholarships?

-- Yes, you may still apply, but you will need to prove that you have enough personal funds to support yourself during the sojourn in the United States.
-The Fulbright-RGC Hong Kong Research Scholar Awards will provide US$1,600 per month throughout the awarded grant period.
+- Yes, you may still apply, but you will need to prove that you have enough personal funds to support yourself during the time in the United States.
+The Fulbright-RGC Hong Kong Research Scholar Awards will provide US$1,810 per month throughout the awarded grant period.

 9. How long are the grants?